mspnp/samples/OperationalExcellence/ScriptExtension/README.md

 ## Deploy the template

 The ARM tempalte can be deployed in many differnt ways.
-To use the Azure portal, click this button:
+To use the Azure portal, click the following button:

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmspnp%2Fsamples%2Fmaster%2FOperationalExcellence%2FScriptExtension%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>